Monodromy groups of polynomials of composition length 2: Higher compositions

 \subsection{An application to arithmetic dynamics}

 Let $k$ be a field of characteristic $0$.
-Theorem \ref{thm:comp_dihedral} has an immediate consequence for dynamical monodromy groups $\varprojlim_n \Mon(f^n)$ of polynomials of prime degree.
-Recall that such $f$ are either $AGL_1$-polynomials or have almost simple monodromy group, with a ``large kernel" conclusion for the latter case already having been obtained in \cite[Corollary 4.5]{KNR24}.
-Corollary \ref{cor:dynnom} below extends this by taking care of the case of polynomials $f$ linearly related (over $\overline{k}$) to $T_p$.
-To state it, write $[G]^n$ for the $n$-fold wreath product of $G$ with itself, $[G]^\infty=\varprojlim_n [G]^n$, and recall that for profinite groups $G\le H\le [S_d]^\infty$, the {\it relative Hausdorff dimension} of $G$ in $H$ is
+Theorem \ref{thm:comp_dihedral} has an immediate consequence for {\it dynamical monodromy groups} $\varprojlim_n \Mon(f^n)$ of polynomials of prime degree.
+Recall that such $f$ are either $\AGL_1$-polynomials or have almost simple monodromy group, with a ``large kernel" conclusion for the latter case already having been obtained in \cite[Corollary 4.5]{KNR24}.
+Theorem \ref{cor:dynnom} extends this by taking care of the case of polynomials $f$ linearly equivalent (over $\overline{k}$) to $T_p$. \begin{proof}[Proof of Theorem \ref{cor:dynnom}] By assumption, $\Mon_{\overline{k}}(f) = D_{p}$.
+Since $f$ is not conjugate to $\pm T_p$, its iterate $f\circ f$ is not linearly equivalent to $T_{p^2}$.
+The first assertion now follows from Theorem \ref{thm:comp_dihedral}a).
+Regarding the second one, Theorem \ref{thm:comp_dihedral} gives a lower bound of $p^{\sum_{k=0}^{n-1} p^k} \cdot 2^{p^{n-1}}$ for the order of $\Mon_{\overline{k}}(f^n)$, whereas $|[D_p]^n|=(2p)^{\sum_{k=0}^{n-1} p^k}$.
+Thus and therefore